snake-charmer-devs/snake-charmer/README.md

-# snake-charmer
+# Snake Charmer

-Snake Charmer: Portable virtual machines for scientific Python, using Vagrant.
+Portable virtual machines for scientific Python, using Vagrant.

 # Work in progress -- do not use yet